 Hausfeld & Co LLP > Firm Profile

-Types of work undertaken:
+Types of work undertaken

-Human rights/consumer/environmental litigation: ‘Righting a wrong’ lies at the heart of Hausfeld’s ethos.
+Human rights/ environmental and product liability: ‘Righting a wrong’ lies at the heart of Hausfeld’s ethos.
 One strand of its work focuses on wrongdoing in public, human rights and environmental law.
 The team litigates and advises individuals and groups globally, who have suffered human rights and/or environmental harms.
 The firm also work extensively on climate justice.
-The team was shortlisted for The Law Society Legal Excellence Awards 2019 in the ‘Access to Justice’ category for its work on Free Periods.
+The team was shortlisted for The Law Society Legal Excellence Awards 2019 in the ‘Access to Justice’ category for its work for #FreePeriods.

 |Managing Partner||Anthony Maton|